January 23, 2018

 As a result, Microsoft offers the following guidance for connection routing to minimise latency:

-- A well-configured, direct internet connection is the optimal method to connect to Office 365, both in terms of performance and cost.
+- A well-configured, direct internet connection is the optimal method to connect to Microsoft 365, both in terms of performance and cost.

 - Avoid centralised proxies, which can increase latency.